-"Agent or Local Technical Representative": Any applicant who is not resident in Rwanda shall appoint a local technical representative who must be a company incorporated in Rwanda and authorized by Rwanda FDA to deal in medicinal products and must hold a wholesale operating license.
+“Agent or Local Technical Representative”: Any applicant who is not resident in Rwanda shall appoint a local technical representative who must be a company incorporated in Rwanda and authorized by Rwanda FDA to deal in medicinal products and must hold a wholesale operating license.
 The appointment shall be notified to the Authority by submitting a letter of appointment supported by original copy of power of attorney duly notarised in country of origin.

-"Applicant": An applicant is a person who applies for registration of a medical product to Rwanda FDA, who must be the owner of the product.
+“Applicant”: An applicant is a person who applies for registration of a medical product to Rwanda FDA, who must be the owner of the product.
 He may be a manufacturer or a person to whose order and specifications, the product is manufactured.
 The applicant shall therefore be responsible for signing the registration application form.
 In the event that the applicant wants another person to register the medicinal product on his/her behalf, then Powers of Attorney, duly notarised in the country of origin, and registered with the Registrar of Companies in Rwanda shall be provided.
 After the product is registered, the applicant shall be the Marketing Authorisation Holder.

+“Class A medical device”: A medical device with risk low to public health and personal. e.g. Specimen receptacles; products for general lab use, accessories with no critical characteristics, buffers, washes, culture media, histological stains if intended for specific test; instruments intended for IVD procedures.

+“Class B medical device”: A medical device with low risk to public health and moderate to low risk to Personal. e.g; linical chemistry tests, some specific self-test IVDs.

+“Class C medical device”: A medical device with moderate to low risk to public health and risk low to personal i.e. Testing for compatibility for transfusion, transplantation, cell administration, excluding high risk blood grouping; tests for Infectious disease / Sexually transmitted infections agents’ / cancer biomarkers / Companion diagnostics / genetic testing / TORCH (toxoplasmosis, rubella cytomegalovirus, herpes simplex, and HIV) screening / congenital disorders / monitoring high risk medicines/substances e.g. blood glucose / most self-test IVDs.

+“Class D medical device”: A medical device with high risk to public health and personal. e.g: Screening for transmissible agents and for high risk blood grouping for transfusion, transplantation, cell administration; life-threatening transmissible agents: Screening where possible high risk of propagation, and detection of infectious load where monitoring determines patient management e.g. Blood groups ABO, Rh, Kidd, Duffy, Kell; HIV1 and 2, HTLV I/II, Hepatitis B and C, Chagas, screening blood for syphilis.